josephgarnier/cpp-starter-project-cmake/README.md

 - use [Cotire](https://github.com/sakra/cotire) to build as executable or library with precompiled headers file (pch);
 - automatic API documentation with [Doxygen](http://www.doxygen.nl/) and a special command (`make docs`);
 - a unit testing framework with [GTest](https://github.com/google/googletest) => **in progress**;
-- separate file to manualy include external libraries (in `Dependencies.cmake` module) or recursivly and automaticaly scan `lib/` directory;
+- separate file to manually include external libraries (in `Dependencies.cmake` module) or recursively and automatically scan `lib/` directory;
-- separate file to manualy specify source project files (in `ProjectSrcFiles.cmake` module) or recursivly and automaticaly scan source file in `src/` and `include/` directories;
+- separate file to manually specify source project files (in `ProjectSrcFiles.cmake` module) or recursively and automatically scan source file in `src/` and `include/` directories;
 - a list of commands for Visual Studio Code (`tasks.json`).

-## Requirements
+## ✔️ Requirements

 Before using this project, please ensure that you have installed the following (install guides are provided on the respective websites):